AMASP-workbanch/LastForumEntries/README.md

 - Add new param for formating date and time

 ##### 0.3.1
-- Bugfixes for WB 2.8.3 SP6 and WB(CE)
+- Bugfixes for WB 2.8.3 SP6 and WBCE

 ##### 0.3.0
 - First initial commit on GitHub